duanyanteng/some-stars/README.md

 *   [CherryHQ/cherry-studio-app](https://github.com/CherryHQ/cherry-studio-app) - 🍒 This is the mobile version of Cherry Studio.

+*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking service.
+Your thoughts, your data, your control — no tracking, no ads, no subscription fees.

 *   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.

 *   [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn math, programming, and computer science for free.

+*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Share, discover, and collect prompts from the community.
+Free and open source — self-host for your organization with complete privacy.

 *   [langgenius/dify](https://github.com/langgenius/dify) - Production-ready platform for agentic workflow development.